AdaCore/gpr/doc/gprbuild_ug/building_with_gprbuild.rst

 * :samp:`--src-subdirs={subdir}`

-  This adds the given subdirectory (relative to each object directory of the project tree) to the list of source directories of the project, one directory per object directory.
+  This adds the ``<project>-<subdir>`` subdirectory (relative to each object directory of the project tree, replacing ``<project>`` with the lower cased name of the project) to the list of source directories of the project, one directory per object directory.
 This is useful for overriding temporarily some source files for the purpose of e.g. source instrumentation such as source coverage or preprocessing.
 This option may be combined with :samp:`--subdirs`.

 * :samp:`--relocate-build-tree[={dir}]`